decentraland/old-documentation/_includes/home.md

 Open the `src/game.ts` file from your scene folder with the source code editor of your choice.

+> Tip: We recommend using a source code editor like [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/).
+An editor like this helps you by marking syntax errors, autocompleting while you write and even showing smart suggestions that depend on context.
+Also click on an object to see the full definition of its class.

 ```ts
 /// --- Set up a system ---